SpellholdStudios/StuffofTheMagi/README.md

 		- Added DS value for EE games: op#328 Set state (65 BUFF_PRO_DAMAGE).
 	- <ins>Amulet of the Magi</ins> (wzrdamul):
 		- Replaced Protection from Flesh to Stone spell opcodes (#206) with full effects granting immunity to Petrification.
-		- Removed all inaccurate opcodes #206 (Protection from Spell) protecting from Polymorph Other spells with a +1 bonus to Save vs. Polymorph.
+		- Replaced all inaccurate opcodes #206 (Protection from Spell) protecting from Polymorph Other spells with a +1 bonus to Save vs. Polymorph.
 		- Added missing DS value: op#282 (Script: Scripting State Modifier: parameter1 = 1 - parameter2 = 20 [176 LOCKPICKINGMTPBONUS aka WIZARD_PROTECTION_FROM_PETRIFICATION]) for classical games and op#328 Set state (107 PROTECTION_FROM_PETRIFICATION) for EE games.
 		- Added missing DS values: op#282 (Script: Scripting State Modifier: parameter1 = 1 - parameter2 = 25 [181 DETECTILLUSIONSMTPBONUS aka PROTECTION_FROM_NORMAL_WEAPONS]) for classical games and op#328 Set state Set State (111 PROTECTION_FROM_NORMAL_WEAPONS and 64 BUFF_PRO_WEAPONS) for EE games.
 	- <ins>Boots of the Magi</ins> (wzrdboot):